Bianca Gianfrate, MA, LPC #16771

 What are my specialties & approach?

 When viewing therapy as a journey, it is the client who takes the steps and the therapist walks alongside.
 While on their own journeys, children and adolescents are striving to develop their distinct sense of self and establish meaningful relationships with those around them.
 Supporting your child or teen through the journey comes with its own set of stressors that can lead you to feel unsure of what to do next.

 I believe that our childhood experiences impact how we connect and relate with others as adults.
-Trauma, stress, anxiety, depression, grief and other life stressors can deeply impact how we make meaning out of our early experiences.
-In the therapy room, I utilize a trauma-informed strengths-based approach, helping my clients recognize their strength and resiliency.
-I focus on the link between our thoughts, emotions and behaviors and the ways they present themselves through different physical ways in our bodies.
+Trauma, stress, anxiety, depression, grief, and other life stressors can deeply impact how we make meaning out of our early experiences.
+In the therapy room, I utilize a trauma-informed strengths-based approach, helping my clients recognize their strengths and resiliency.
+I focus on the link between our thoughts, emotions, and behaviors and the ways they present themselves through different physical ways in our bodies.
 I endeavor to develop a strong therapeutic relationship by focusing on my client's personal growth, healing, and overall well-being.